UlyssesZh/DisplayToggle/README.md

 An Android app that uses Shizuku to toggle the physical/internal/built-in display on and off without locking the screen or stopping foreground running apps.

-There are app shortcuts and quick settings tiles to use to toggle the display, too.
+There are app shortcuts and Quick Settings tiles to use to toggle the display, too.

 ## Screenshots